Free Confidential Case Evaluation

 UBS has stated that “no investment guidelines were breached” and emphasized that “the most affected funds were targeted at sophisticated investors and had clear risk disclosures.”
 Yet the magnitude of exposure to a single borrower raises questions about how concentration limits and underlying credit risks were explained to investors.

+UBS and its O’Connor funds are among the largest creditors in the First Brands Group bankruptcy case, highlighting their substantial exposure and role in the financial fallout.
 UBS told investors that it expects to “monetize” roughly 70 percent of the affected funds’ net asset value by year-end, implying a recovery of about $0.70 for every $1.00 invested.
 A $2 million investment would incur a loss of $600,000.
+The exposure underscores the extent of liabilities and risks faced by investors and financial institutions involved.

+The O’Connor funds, including O’Connor’s Working Capital Opportunistic funds, are being liquidated as part of UBS’s response to the financial fallout.
 Investors in the UBS O’Connor Working Capital Opportunistic Funds may be entitled to recover losses through FINRA arbitration.
-Altamirano PLLC encourages investors to contact the law firm to discuss their recovery options.
+Our investment loss attorneys at Altamirano PLLC encourage UBS investors to contact the law firm to discuss their recovery options.
+Investors are strongly advised to seek professional advice before making decisions regarding recovery, as professional advice is crucial in navigating complex financial claims and bankruptcy proceedings.

-UBS Exposure to First Brands and Redemption Pressure on UBS O’Connor Working Capital Opportunistic Funds
+UBS Exposure to First Brands + Redemption Pressure on UBS O’Connor Working Capital Opportunistic Funds

 UBS reportedly faces more than $500 million in total exposure to First Brands Group across its asset-management and investment divisions.
 The investor exposure appears to be concentrated in the UBS O’Connor business unit in Chicago, which managed invoice finance funds that provided credit to First Brands and related entities.